righteousclan/righteousclan/README.md

 `/swap <player_ign> <position>` - Swaps the position of a player with the player in the specified position

-`/result <player1> <player2>` - Posts comp fight result in an embed in the `#comp-results` channel with stuff like total matches, each player's wins, win percentage of each player and the winner which is automatically detected from the provided score
+`/result <player1> <player2> <score>` - Posts comp fight result in an embed in the `#comp-results` channel with stuff like total matches, each player's wins, win percentage of each player and the winner which is automatically detected from the provided score

 ## For nerds
 The leaderboard is stored in a JSON file (`lb.json`) because a whole ass database would've been unnecessary af